biopython/biopython.github.io/wiki/GSOC.md

 ### 2013

 The BioPython proposals for 2013 will be published here once discussed.
-We encourage potential students to join the mailing lists and actively participate in these discussions, either by submitting their own ideas or contributing to improving existing ones.
+We encourage potential students and mentors to join the [mailing lists](http://biopython.org/wiki/Mailing_lists) and actively participate in these discussions, either by submitting their own ideas or contributing to improving existing ones.

 Past Proposals
 --------------